MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase1.md

 	Set-IRMConfiguration -internallicensingenabled $false
     Set-IRMConfiguration -internallicensingenabled $true

-**If you have integrated Exchange on-premises with AD RMS**: Run the following PowerShell commands either one by one, or in a script:
+**If you have integrated Exchange on-premises with AD RMS**: First add registry values on each Exchange server, and then run PowerShell commands:

-	$irmConfig = Get-IRMConfiguration
-	$list = $irmConfig.LicensingLocation
-	$list += "<YourTenantURL>/_wmcs/licensing"
-	Set-IRMConfiguration -LicensingLocation $list
-	Set-IRMConfiguration -internallicensingenabled $false
-	Set-IRMConfiguration -RefreshServerCertificates
-	Set-IRMConfiguration -internallicensingenabled $true
-	IISReset

-In addition, for Exchange on-premises, on each Exchange server, you must add registry values.

 For Exchange 2013 and Exchange 2016:

 **Registry path:**